pingcap/tispark/README.md

 Remember to add `-Dmaven.test.skip=true` to skip all the tests if you don't need to run them.

 ## How to migrate from Spark 2.1 to Spark 2.3
-For users using Spark 2.1 who wish to migrate to latest TiSpark on Spark 2.3, please download or install Spark 2.3+ following instructions on [Apache Spark Site](http://spark.apache.org/downloads.html) and overwrite the old spark version in $SPARK_HOME.
+For users using Spark 2.1 who wish to migrate to latest TiSpark on Spark 2.3, please download or install Spark 2.3+ following instructions on [Apache Spark Site](http://spark.apache.org/downloads.html) and overwrite the old spark version in `$SPARK_HOME`.

 ## TiSpark Architecture